-If you want people to invest in your idea, then my best advice is first write a business plan, and keep it simple.
+If you want people to invest in your idea, then my best advice is first to write a business plan and keep it simple.
 Don’t confuse your business plan with a doctoral thesis or the back of a napkin.
 Keep the wording and formatting straightforward, and keep the plan short.
 For minimum content, see my article “Investors Expect Ten Essentials in a Business Plan.”

 The overriding principle is that your business plan must be easy to read.
 This means writing at the level of an average newspaper story (about eighth-grade level).
 Understand that people will skim your plan, and even try to read it while talking on the phone or going through their e-mail.

 But don’t confuse simple wording and formats with simple thinking.
 You’re keeping it simple so you can get your point across quickly and effectively to team members and investors.
 With that in mind, here are some specifics updated from an old article on simple plans by Tim Berry:

 - Keep the plan short.
 You can cover everything you need to convey in 20 pages of text.
 If necessary, create a separate white paper for other details and reports.
 The one-page Oprah plan is a good executive summary, but it’s not enough to get the investment.

 - Polish the overall look and feel.
 Aside from the wording, you also want the physical look of your text to be inviting.
 Stick to two fonts in a standard text editor, like Microsoft Word.
 The fonts you use should be common sans-serif fonts, such as Arial, Tahoma or Verdana, 10 to 12 points.